Assessing non-Gaussian quantum state conversion with the stellar rank: Gaussian conversion

-As this example illustrates, the bound $f^\star_0(\bm\rho^{\otimes k})\le f^\star_0(\bm\sigma^{\otimes m})$ based on stellar fidelity for $n=0$ is independent of the probability of success $p$ of the Gaussian conversion.
-As such, it constitutes a powerful tool to rule out exact Gaussian conversion, leading to a large family of no-goes beyond state-of-the-art, as we show in section~\ref{sec:nogoreg}.
-We also generalise it to approximate Gaussian conversion in the next section.
-Note that for a pure state $\bm\psi$, this stellar fidelity $f^\star_0(\bm\psi)$ is the maximal fidelity with a pure Gaussian state.
-Note here the connection with the Gaussian extent~\cite{hahn2024classicalsimulationquantumresource} that is an alternative non-Gaussian measure.
-For some classes of states, such as for example Fock states, the Gaussian extent is the inverse of the maximal fidelity with a pure Gaussian state \cite{lami2021framework,hahn2024classicalsimulationquantumresource}.
+As this toy example illustrates, Lemma~\ref{lem:asr-conv-bound-exact} constitutes a powerful tool to rule out exact Gaussian conversion, leading to a large family of no-goes beyond state-of-the-art, as we show in section~\ref{sec:nogo}.
+More importantly, we generalise it to approximate Gaussian conversion in the next section.

-For the simple example $\ket2\mapsto\ket1\otimes\ket1$, the approximate stellar rank (or equivalently, the stellar fidelities) is more informative than Wigner negativity, which is also currently limited to the case of exact Gaussian conversion.
-In the following section, we extend all our bounds to the case of approximate Gaussian conversion.